 Eligibility for the program is determined by the Information Technology Division’s Assistant Vice President of Technical Support Services in accordance with this policy which is reviewed annually by the Vice President of Information Technology in collaboration with the University’s Vice Presidents and Academic Deans.

 - The Computer Lifecycle Replacement Program will cover normal wear and tear replacement during the course of the program.
 Damage outside of normal wear and tear is the responsibility of the user or department.

 - All program equipment (including cables, mouse, keyboard, and other items delivered with the computer) must be returned to the University.
 There is no option to purchase Lifecycle Replacement Program computers.

 - Replacement of computers is subject to available funding.

-It is prohibited to affix stickers, adornments, or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the leasing vendors.
+It is prohibited to affix stickers, adornments, or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the manufacturers.

 In order to contain costs and realize maintenance and support efficiencies, the University community is provided with a list of approved computer systems from which to choose.
 The equipment standards are developed by an ad hoc committee recruited by the Vice President for Information Technology from among the various administrative and academic units that comprise the University.
 The Committee is charged to review the hardware options available in relation to campus needs and to recommend specific hardware configurations that best meet the features and functionality requirements of the University overall.

 The default computer platform for the Computer Lifecycle Replacement Program is one PC (Windows) laptop or desktop listed among the standard computer configurations.
 Please refer to our computer configurations for a listing of approved configurations.